SravanTurbo/cron-parser/README.md

 Given a cron expression string, it expands each time field to show the times at which it will run.

 #### Scope:
- - It runs as command line application with cron string as a string argument:
+ - It runs as command line application with cron string as a single string argument:
    ```
    ~$ your-program "cron-expression"
    ```
- - Cron expression should 6 fields separated by space.
+ - Cron expression should contain **6** fields(command included) separated by space.

  - Supports standard **Unix** based cron expressions with **5** time fields and **4** special characters: